m-rubik/collapsi-ai/DISCUSSION.md

 So I am optimistic that with more training and tweaking, I can achieve better results...

 But, after running 500,000 games, it seemed to actually stabilize at a 55.6% win rate.

+### Tweak: Prioritized Replay Buffer (PRB)

+Without PRB, I would randomly select a batch of samples from the buffer to train on.

+Instead of randomly selecting the samples, I implemented a prioritized replay buffer, which will attempts to pull samples that it thinks it can learn the most from.